codeforequity-at/botium-connector-rasa/README.md

 __Did you read the [Botium in a Nutshell](https://medium.com/@floriantreml/botium-in-a-nutshell-part-1-overview-f8d0ceaf8fb4) articles?
 Be warned, without prior knowledge of Botium you won't be able to properly use this library!__

 ## How it works
-Botium connects to your Rasa chatbot.
+Botium connects to your Rasa chatbot either to [Rasa Core](https://rasa.com/docs/rasa/user-guide/connectors/your-own-website/) or to [Rasa NLU](https://rasa.com/docs/rasa/api/http-api/) directly.

-This connector works just with the [Rasa RestInput channel](https://rasa.com/docs/core/connectors/#restinput) together.

-Be aware, if Rasa does not understand the request, and it has no fallback intent, then the response will be empty ([see this test case](./samples/spec/convo/noanswer.convo.txt)).
+When connecting to Rasa Core, Botium can test dialogues.
+When connecting to Rasa NLU, Botium can test the NLU functions only with the [Botium NLP Asserters](https://botium.atlassian.net/wiki/spaces/BOTIUM/pages/17334319/NLP+Asserter+Intents+Entities+Confidence)

 It can be used as any other Botium connector with all Botium Stack components:
 * [Botium CLI](https://github.com/codeforequity-at/botium-cli/)